About iOS App Architecture

 Apps Are Expected to Support Key Features

 The system expects every app to have some specific resources and configuration data, such as an app icon and information about the capabilities of the app.
-Xcode provides some information with every new project but you must any resource files and you must make sure the information in your project is correct before submitting your app.
+Xcode provides some information with every new project but you must supply resource files and you must make sure the information in your project is correct before submitting your app.

 Apps Follow Well-Defined Execution Paths